 Astrology vs. Astronomy

-Astrology looks for signs based on the movement of the celestial bodies, while astronomy is the scientific study of those objects.
-For centuries, they were both considered to be basically the same thing.
-R Johannes Kepler, the revolutionary 17th-century astronomer who studied the planets’ motion, was considered to be an astrologer at the time.
+Astrology looks for signs based on the movement of celestial bodies, while astronomy is the scientific study of those objects.
+For centuries, they were considered to be basically the same thing.
+At the time, R Johannes Kepler, the revolutionary 17th-century astronomer who studied the planets’ motion, was considered an astrologer.
 The definitions changed around the late 17th century, at the beginning of the Enlightenment.

-Sir Isaac Newton mathematized the planets’ motion, and realized that gravity controls everything.
+Sir Isaac Newton mathematically analyzed the planets’ motion and realized that gravity controls everything.
 This basically turned the sky into a calculator, starting a new, scientific approach to observing the sky and analyzing the movement of the Earth and other planets.

 Even if astrology isn’t considered to be a scientific study, people still turn to the sky for a very real reason.
 The human tendency still leans toward “self-selection,” and we still search for the interpretations that will prove what we already consider to be the truth.